nehayward/DrinkKit/README.md

     </a>
 </p>

-Welcome to **Drinkkit**!
+Welcome to **DrinkKit**!
 DrinkKit is a small framework written in Swift which can easily calculate your Blood Alcohol Content or check how long until you're sober.
 Cheers!

 ## 👨‍💻 Quick Start

-Clone the project and open up the [playground workspace](Playground/DrinkKitQuickstart.xcworkspace).
+Download the [latest release](https://github.com/nehayward/DrinkKit/releases/latest) and open up the playground workspace.
 Then build iOS target.

 ```swift
 import Foundation